-Using the pathname conventions described above, and the node name data from Procedure 72 on page 312, you can define the file system mount point parameters:
+Using the pathname conventions described above, and the node name data from Procedure 72 on page 314, you can define the file system mount point parameters:

-4. Define the SYSTEM CSA PATH parameter.
+4. Define the SYSTEM_CSA_PATH parameter.

-The SYSTEM_CSA_PATH parameter describes the file pathname for the system wide csa directories that are used for CSA work areas, and for containing the system-wide pacet file.
-The system-wide pacet file contains the merged contents of the individual node pacct files.
+The SYSTEM_CSA_PATH parameter describes the file pathname for the system wide csa directories that are used for CSA work areas, and for containing the system-wide pacct file.
+The system-wide pacct file contains the merged contents of the individual node pacct files.
 Since the file pathname for the SYSTEM_CSA_PATH is not used as an input to the configuration file parser, the file path name is allowed to contain the / character.

 Usually the SYSTEM_CSA_PATH parameter uses an account file system mount point as its base directory, however, this is not required.
 The SYSTEM_CSA_PATH parameter is only used on the login node where CSA file processing is performed.
-It is not necessary to set this parameter in the compute node image of /etc/opt/cray/csa/csa.conf, but setting it there does not cause any problems.
+It is not necessary to set this parameter in the compute node image of csa.conf on the SMW, but setting it there does not cause any problems.